metio/terraform-provider-k8s/docs/data-sources/ceph_rook_io_ceph_object_store_v1_manifest.md

 Required:

-- `coding_chunks` (Number) Number of coding chunks per object in an erasure coded storage pool (required for erasure-coded pool type).This is the number of OSDs that can be lost simultaneously before data cannot be recovered.
+- `coding_chunks` (Number) Number of coding chunks per object in an erasure coded storage pool (required for erasure-coded pool type).
+This is the number of OSDs that can be lost simultaneously before data cannot be recovered.
-- `data_chunks` (Number) Number of data chunks per object in an erasure coded storage pool (required for erasure-coded pool type).The number of chunks required to recover an object when any single OSD is lost is the sameas dataChunks so be aware that the larger the number of data chunks, the higher the cost of recovery.
+- `data_chunks` (Number) Number of data chunks per object in an erasure coded storage pool (required for erasure-coded pool type).
+The number of chunks required to recover an object when any single OSD is lost is the same as dataChunks so be aware that the larger the number of data chunks, the higher the cost of recovery.

 Optional: